len-rtz/DS_LOD_and_Knowledge_Graphs_2024_Bhagyasha_Lena/README.md

 - "process_record(record, repo)" Handles a single LIDO record to create or update a corresponding Wikibase item
 - "main()": Initializes the execution of the script

-### Feel free to modify any section or detail further based on your preferences or specific project requirements!